Paul Jonathan Brody Sells 12,699 Shares of Interactive Brokers Group, Inc. (NASDAQ:IBKR) Stock

 - On Monday, December 28th, Paul Jonathan Brody sold 3,859 shares of Interactive Brokers Group stock.
 The stock was sold at an average price of $61.57, for a total transaction of $237,598.63.

-Institutional investors have recently added to or reduced their stakes in the stock.
-CENTRAL TRUST Co lifted its position in shares of Interactive Brokers Group by 83.8% during the 3rd quarter.
-CENTRAL TRUST Co now owns 735 shares of the financial services provider’s stock valued at $36,000 after acquiring an additional 335 shares during the period.
-Dupont Capital Management Corp raised its holdings in Interactive Brokers Group by 657.2% during the third quarter.
-Dupont Capital Management Corp now owns 21,700 shares of the financial services provider’s stock worth $1,049,000 after buying an additional 18,834 shares during the last quarter.
-AXA S.A. acquired a new position in Interactive Brokers Group during the third quarter worth $9,168,000.
-Cerebellum GP LLC acquired a new position in Interactive Brokers Group during the third quarter worth $41,000.
-Finally, Raymond James & Associates raised its holdings in Interactive Brokers Group by 10.3% during the third quarter.
-Raymond James & Associates now owns 115,305 shares of the financial services provider’s stock worth $5,573,000 after buying an additional 10,758 shares during the last quarter.
-Institutional investors own 16.08% of the company’s stock.
+IBKR has been the subject of a number of research analyst reports.
+Zacks Investment Research lowered shares of Interactive Brokers Group from a “buy” rating to a “hold” rating and set a $62.00 target price for the company. in a research note on Tuesday, December 22nd.
+Credit Suisse Group increased their price objective on shares of Interactive Brokers Group from $61.00 to $63.00 and gave the stock an “outperform” rating in a research note on Wednesday, October 21st.
+Compass Point increased their price objective on shares of Interactive Brokers Group from $65.00 to $75.00 and gave the stock a “buy” rating in a research note on Wednesday, January 20th.
+Finally, Wells Fargo & Company increased their price objective on shares of Interactive Brokers Group from $58.00 to $66.00 and gave the stock an “underweight” rating in a research note on Wednesday, January 20th.
+One investment analyst has rated the stock with a sell rating, one has assigned a hold rating and three have assigned a buy rating to the company’s stock.
+The stock presently has a consensus rating of “Hold” and an average target price of $64.60.

-IBKR has been the topic of a number of recent analyst reports.
-Compass Point boosted their price target on shares of Interactive Brokers Group from $65.00 to $75.00 and gave the stock a “buy” rating in a research report on Wednesday, January 20th.
-Wells Fargo & Company boosted their price target on shares of Interactive Brokers Group from $58.00 to $66.00 and gave the stock an “underweight” rating in a research report on Wednesday, January 20th.
-Zacks Investment Research downgraded shares of Interactive Brokers Group from a “buy” rating to a “hold” rating and set a $62.00 price target on the stock. in a research report on Tuesday, December 22nd.
-Finally, Credit Suisse Group boosted their price target on shares of Interactive Brokers Group from $61.00 to $63.00 and gave the stock an “outperform” rating in a research report on Wednesday, October 21st.
-One research analyst has rated the stock with a sell rating, one has issued a hold rating and three have given a buy rating to the stock.
-Interactive Brokers Group presently has a consensus rating of “Hold” and an average target price of $64.60.
+Several hedge funds have recently modified their holdings of the company.
+State Street Corp raised its holdings in shares of Interactive Brokers Group by 0.5% in the 3rd quarter.
+State Street Corp now owns 1,686,963 shares of the financial services provider’s stock valued at $81,531,000 after purchasing an additional 7,705 shares during the period.
+Thunderbird Partners LLP bought a new position in Interactive Brokers Group in the 3rd quarter valued at about $74,029,000.
+Jarislowsky Fraser Ltd raised its holdings in Interactive Brokers Group by 55.3% in the 3rd quarter.
+Jarislowsky Fraser Ltd now owns 1,349,994 shares of the financial services provider’s stock valued at $65,245,000 after acquiring an additional 480,778 shares during the period.
+Bronte Capital Management Pty Ltd. raised its holdings in Interactive Brokers Group by 5.2% in the 3rd quarter.
+Bronte Capital Management Pty Ltd. now owns 1,305,296 shares of the financial services provider’s stock valued at $62,093,000 after acquiring an additional 64,363 shares during the period.
+Finally, Wells Fargo & Company MN raised its holdings in Interactive Brokers Group by 1.9% in the 3rd quarter.
+Wells Fargo & Company MN now owns 876,166 shares of the financial services provider’s stock valued at $42,346,000 after acquiring an additional 16,149 shares during the period.
+16.08% of the stock is currently owned by institutional investors.

 Interactive Brokers Group Company Profile